 As earlier mentioned, John Mahama is a writer and there’s no doubt he earns decently from it.
 Over the course of his career as an author, he has written for many newspapers and publications both locally and internationally.
 He wrote Mahama’s Hammer, a regular column in a Ghanaian newspaper.
 He also makes his money through farming and royalties earned from his book, My First Coup D’etat: Memories from the Lost Decades of Africa.
-Today, John has made a name for himself as one of the richest men in Africa with an estimated net worth of $900 million.
+Today, John has made a name for himself with an estimated net worth of $1.5 million.

 Summary of His Earnings, Salary, and Incentives

 During his time in office as a president, Mahama’s salary was US$76,000 annually.
 While he doesn’t hold any active office in the political arena, the Ghanaian politician still gets financial rewards and other benefits from the government.
 Below are some of the incentives he receives:

 - A chauffeur, dental and medical services to him and his wife, payment of utilities at his residence.

 - Two vehicles maintained and comprehensively insured by the State and changed every four years for life.

 - Two foreign travels per year, fully sponsored by the state – not exceeding two weeks in duration.

 However, John Mahama has not yet disclosed what he does for a living at the moment.

 He Has A Postgraduate Degree In Social Psychology From The Institute of Social Sciences in Moscow